JackHast/Module_11_Challenge/README.md

 Once the installation of the above packages is completed, the repository can be downloaded to your local computer and run using VScode or JupyterLab.

-# Acknowledgements
+# Contributers

-Starter code for both jupyer notebooks and instructions on installations of the required libraries were provided by the Monash Data Analytics Bootcamp.
+The repository, code output and bulk of the code were produced by Jack Hastings, however, starter code for both jupyer notebooks and instructions on installations of the required libraries were provided by the Monash Data Analytics Bootcamp: https://bootcamps.monash.edu/data/.